South Korea to tighten social distancing curbs during two holiday weeks

 SEOUL (Reuters) - South Korea on Friday said it would impose tighter restrictions during the Chuseok autumn holiday weeks when people traditionally reunite with families, flagging the risks of new clusters of coronavirus infections.

-The new curbs apply to at least 11 high-risk facilities in the densely populated Seoul metropolitan area, including nightclubs and bars.
+The new curbs apply to at least 11 high-risk facilities in the densely populated Seoul metropolitan area.

+The curbs include the closure of nightclubs and bars in the Seoul area and keeping at least a 1-metre distance between tables at restaurants and cafes with more than 20 seats.
+Under the restrictions, all churches remain online and cinemas and theatres should leave every other seat empty and have all patrons wear masks.

 Those restrictions are on top of the current so-called phase two social distancing, which limits indoor gatherings to 50 people and outdoor gatherings to 100, and bans spectators from sporting events.